Nakusu/cloud1/README.md

 * **Ansible** project, manage some instances on **cloud providers** (scaleway in my case).
 * Write playbooks roles with their files/templates,...
+* Use ansible vault for securise your applications credentials.
 * Very usefull project in my case.